Ayushburman/Health-Guide/SCTDAy1.md

 to
 estimating
 what's
-on your plate without a scale.
+on your plate without a sc
+ale.

 ---